eldarrak/FLightR/cran-comments.md

 ## Resubmission
-  I use RcppArmadillo::fastLmPure in my FLightR, so RcppArmadillo has to be in Imports but not LinkingTo
+  I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

 ---